dewett-wright/Vine-Boom-Plugin/README.md

 ## What does it do?

-- Adds big red button in editor dock
+- Adds big red button in bottom editor dock (next to output, debugger, shaders, etc.)
-- Satisfying vine boom sound effect
+- OG vine boom sound effect

 ## Installation